awslabs/containers-cost-allocation-dashboard/DEPLOYMENT.md

     cid-cmd deploy --resources cca.yaml --dashboard-id containers-cost-allocation-cca

 Make sure you provide credentials as environment variables or by passing `--profile_name` argument to the above command.
+Make sure you provide region as environment variable or by passing `--region_name` argument to the above command.
 The output after executing the above command, should be similar to the below:

     CLOUD INTELLIGENCE DASHBOARDS (CID) CLI 0.2.39 Beta